 Online safety checklist based on SWGfL 360 Online Safety tool (doc format, 19Kb) – this is a good starting point for self-assessment and identifying actions needed.

 For a comprehensive overview of E-safety and cyberbullying and links to all key resources please see:

 Oxfordshire County Council, the OSCB and Thames Valley Police all recommend that schools and settings refer to Sexting in Schools and Colleges, guidance from the UK Council for Child Internet Safety (2016) to support them with preventing and managing sexting.

-- Sexting in schools and colleges - UKCCIS 2017 - new links
+- Sexting in schools and colleges - UKCCIS 2017

 - Overview of Sexting Guidance – a one page summary of the above guidance containing important information for all staff working with children and young people